Rename Your File

 After clicking Start, you’ll see a “G” icon indicating that the files are being grouped.

 On latakoo.com, you can view the group of files by clicking expand.
-Click on the thumbnail for each file to access or view the file.
+Click on the expand button for an individual file to access or view that file.

 Groups must be downloaded with the latakoo Flight app (version 6.4 or higher).
 Once downloaded they will be in a folder on your local machine.
 You can set the default download location in the latakoo Flight app.